 If walking several miles to play a round of golf is too difficult, there are shorter versions, such as Pitch and Put, played on a golf course with holes typically less than eighty yards long, only requiring a pitch and a put.
 These are sometimes called par-3 courses.

-Other elements of the game of golf have been utilized to create a unique sport.
+Other elements of the game of golf have been utilized to create unique sports.
 There are Longest Drive competitions, and the sport of Target Golf where players hit a golf ball at a large net, scoring points based on where the ball lands.

 Golf is traditionally played on grass, but there are other versions played on different surfaces.
-In Winter there may not be grass available, but that shouldn't stop you.
+In Winter there may not be grass available, but that shouldn't stop you from playing golf.
 You can play Snow Golf, just like regular golf, however the golf course is covered with snow and ice.
 The summer variation of this is Beach Golf, a simplified version of golf played on sand with a polyurethane foam ball.

 Large open areas are difficult to find in the increasingly urban world.
 The answer is Urban Golf, golf played anywhere that there's free space (and preferably not too many people about), with anything possible as an obstacle.